 The limitations of RBAC are:

-Roles must be engineered before RBAC can be used.
+Roles is to be engineered before RBAC can be used.
 However, role engineering has turned out to be a difficult task.
-The challenge of RBAC is the contention between strong security and easier administrationi.12. [i.12]
+The challenge of RBAC is the contention between strong security and easier administration, [i.12].

 The least privileged condition is often difficult or costly to achieve because it is difficult to tailor access based on various attributes or constraints.
-In RBAC fine-grained access control may lead to “Role Explosion”.
+In RBAC fine-grained access control may lead to "Role Explosion".